Skip to main content

 Enrollment in an insurance plan ensures that you have access to health care.

 All full-time enrolled graduate students at College Park are required to have health insurance.
-All new and returning students must either enroll in SHIP or waive out of SHIP each year during the Fall Open Enrollment.
+All new and returning students must either enroll in the Student Health Insurance Plan (SHIP) or waive out of SHIP each year during the Fall Open Enrollment.
 Students who start their program in Spring will be required to enroll or waive upon matriculation and then again at the start of a new academic year.

-Part time students, exclusively online students, Shady Grove students, non-degree seeking students, and certificate students are encouraged but not required have health insurance.
-These student groups are eligbile to enroll in SHIP using the Voluntary Enrollment Process.
+Part-time students, exclusively online students, Shady Grove students, non-degree seeking students, and certificate students are encouraged but not required have health insurance.
+These student groups are eligible to enroll in SHIP using the Voluntary Enrollment Process.
 They are not part of the Mandatory Enrollment Process and do not need to submit a waiver.

-If you already have insurance, you can submit a waiver to avoid getting charged for SHIP.
-To submit a waiver, please go to the Academic HealthPlans Waiver Portal during open enrollment.
+If you already have insurance, you must submit a waiver to avoid getting charged for SHIP.
+To submit a waiver, go to the Academic HealthPlans Waiver Portal during open enrollment.

-Submit a waiver to avoid the charge or submit a waiver to get the charge removed from your account.
+Submit a waiver to avoid the charge on your student financial account or to get the charge removed from your student financial account.

 YES

-All graduate students are eligible to purchase SHIP.
-Full time students are required to either enroll in SHIP or waive out of SHIP during open enrollment.
-These students will use the Mandatory Enrollment & Waiver Process.
+All graduate students are eligible to purchase the Student Health Insurance Plan (SHIP).
+Full-time students are required to either enroll in SHIP or waive out of SHIP during open enrollment.
+These students will use the Mandatory Enrollment/Waiver Process.

 Research Scholars and Postdoctoral Researchers are also eligible to purchase SHIP using the Voluntary Enrollment Process.